liwenhua1/ILoop/README.md

-A Java bug detection tool built on Facebook infer.
+A Java bug detection tool developed on top of Facebook Infer.

 TACAS25:
 Install using Infer's instruction.